Monday, August 30, 2010

 [photo by David Michael Morris, licensed under Creative Commons]

 I've seen many a cute piggy bank, and I'm pleased to have found even more - including the Chalk It To Me piggy bank.
-This ceramic bank even comes with chalk and a cloth wipe! [via Swiss Miss]
+This ceramic bank even comes with chalk and a cloth wipe! [via Swiss Miss] Update on Oct.
+17, 2014: I'm no longer finding this bank.

 I'm not a video game fan, so I'd never heard of Monster Hunter until I came across the Monster Hunter piggy banks, and got curious.
 But who needs to know about the game?
 The banks - this king pig, and the sheep pig - are just darn cute.
 Update on July 9, 2012: I'm no longer finding these.